Scroll Top

 How is the data calculated in the SMP?

 The modular SMP calculates greenhouse gas emissions, e. g. for the corporate carbon footprint, according to the Greenhouse Gas Protocol in Scopes 1-3.
-The calculation of transport emissions is based on the internationally recognized industry methodology of the Global Logistics Emission Council (GLEC Framework V.3), as well as the DIN standard EN 16258 and ISO 14083.
+The calculation of transport emissions is based on the internationally recognized industry methodology of the Global Logistics Emission Council (GLEC Framework V.3), as well as the DIN norm ISO 14083.
 If no primary data is available, clients receive an estimate of their emissions based on representative industry averages or a value for the emissions of their specific fleet.

 The data import is carried out in a legally secure and GDPR-compliant anonymized manner either automatically via an interface (API) or by manual upload.